SitePen/dgrid/README.md

 ## Keyboard

 This plugin adds keyboard handling functionality.
-The cursor keys can be used to navigate the focus across cells and rows, providing accessibility and ease of use.
+The arrow keys can be used to navigate the focus across cells and rows, providing accessibility and ease of use.

 When used with grids, this plugin references the `cellNavigation` property of